Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Procedure for Probing QME

-This structured procedure allows for a controlled and comparative analysis of how different physical parameters influence the approach to equilibrium, enabling us to pinpoint the essential ingredients for the counterintuitive relaxation dynamics that define the QME.
+Robust observation of the QME is confirmed by consistent crossover behavior across multiple measures.
+This unified protocol enables a controlled and comparative analysis of how different physical parameters influence anomalous relaxation, thereby identifying the essential ingredients underlying the QME.